nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

    Generally, Kconfig overlays have an ``overlay-`` prefix and a :file:`.conf` extension.
    Board-specific configuration files are placed in the :file:`boards` folder and are named as :file:`<BOARD>.conf`.
    DTS overlay files are named the same as the build target and use the file extension :file:`.overlay`.
-   They are placed in the :file:`boards` folder.
+   When they are placed in the :file:`boards` folder and the DTS overlay filename matches the build target, the build system automatically selects and applies the overlay.
-   When the DTS overlay filename matches the build target, the overlay is automatically chosen and applied by the build system.
+   You can give the custom DTS overlay files as a compiler option ``-DDTC_OVERLAY_FILE=<dtc_filename>.overlay``.

 Optional library configurations
 ===============================